rainforestapp/rainforest-cli/README.md

 1. Tag `master` after merging: `git tag vX.Y.Z && git push --tags`
 1. Wait for the CircleCI build to finish.
 This will create a [draft GitHub Release](https://github.com/rainforestapp/rainforest-cli/releases).
 Edit the description as appropriate and publish the release.
 1. Update https://github.com/rainforestapp/homebrew-public to use the latest URL and SHA256.
 Both can be found in the GitHub Release assets.
 Additionally, the SHA256 is output as part of the CircleCI `Release` job.
+1. [Run the workflow here](https://github.com/rainforestapp/rainforest-cli-chocolatey/actions/workflows/chocolatey.yml) to build & release an updated Chocolatey package.
+Note, this uses the release you published earlier.

 ### Releasing a beta version
 Simply tag a commit with an alpha or beta version.